-Festival of Science 2014 will be held Friday, May 2, in Eben Holden at 1:00 - 5:00pm.
+Festival of Science 2014 was held May 2nd, Friday, 1:00 pm to 5:00pm in Eben Holden

 Weekly Monitoring of River Chemistry in St. Lawrence County, New York

 Abstracat: Four rivers in the northern Adirondack region flowing into the St. Lawrence River were sampled weekly for one year (June 2011 – May 2012) for 72 elements and 8 anions.
 From West to East, the rivers include the Oswegatchie, Grasse, Raquette, and St. Regis.
 The headwaters of all the rivers begin in the acidified Adirondack Highlands (crystalline acidic bedrock) and flow across the Adirondack Lowlands (marble-rich metasedimentary sequence) and early Paleozoic sedimentary rocks (sandstone and dolostone) of the St. Lawrence River Valley.
 Sampling was conducted close to US Geological Survey gauging stations in the St. Lawrence River Valley so that loading of the analytes could be determined.
 In general, the waters were dilute: OSW (128.0±37.4), GRA (125.3±40.6), RAQ (61.8±21.7), and STR (96.1±36.2) μS.
 Their mean pH was 7.11±0.52, 7.62±0.66, 7.22±0.50, and 7.33±0.50.
 The most abundant cations were Ca, Na, Si, Mg, and K. The chief anions were CO32-, Cl-, and SO42-.
 Mean calculated ANC values in the four rivers are 43.1±6.4, 43.6±9.0, 17.2±5.4, and 31.5±7.2 (mg/L).
 The chemistry of the rivers varies from west to east and is influenced by the nature of the bedrock.
 The chemistry of the Raquette River is clearly anomalous and has the least amount of total dissolved solids and the least seasonal variability in nearly every analyte.
 This homogeneity is likely related to a number (n = 17) of hydropower reservoirs along its length.
 Runoff from a dolostone quarry upriver is also investigated to determine effects on chemistry of Raquette River.

 Accelerating Database Joins Using a General Purpose GPU

 Abstract: We demonstrate a significant speedup in database operations by repurposing hardware normally dedicated for computer graphics.
 In recent years, the computer manufacturing industry has achieved significant advances in the design of graphics cards (formally known as graphics processing units or GPUs).
 These add-on cards are now more computationally powerful than modern CPUs and often less expensive.
 Graphics processing units are highly parallel devices, meaning that the hardware can run thousands of instructions simultaneously, whereas the average CPU can only execute four to eight operations at the same time.
 Manufacturers have also developed software interfaces for graphics cards that allow developers to harness this power in their programs, as well as special hardware to run such computations.
 Previous research has shown the use of these general purpose graphics processing units (GPGPUs) have many applications in the research area of database systems.
 We extend previous work demonstrating efficient data storage and processing techniques on GPGPUs for single-table data queries to multi-table queries.
 Queries of this nature (known in database theory as joins) require far more processing and storage space, and our research presents novel techniques for efficiently harnessing the power of a graphics card to compute such data requests.
 Our project demonstrates a low-cost method for accelerating data processing, with initial results indicating speedups of two- to four-times on consumer-level GPUs over CPUs

 Improving the Statistical Method for Classifying Geomagnetic Storms

 Abstract: Solar storms create disturbances in the Earth’s magnetic field that can damage satellites and cause power grids to fail.
 In an effort to better understand solar storms, we explore ways to improve the current method for classifying events as storms based on the Disturbance Storm Time (Dst) index, which measures disturbances in the Earth’s magnetic field.
 Several methods currently exist for classifying events as storms based on their Dst observation, including the threshold method, which classifies an event as a storm if Dst below a specified value is observed.
 This method is rather simple and results in significant error (high false positive and false negative rates).
 We investigate how these classification methods were derived and search for a more statistically justified way to define storms in an attempt to reduce error.